 In the morning, before leaving our first visit of the day is just great, to a local chocolate factory!
 Founded 12 years ago by Chef Patrik, born in France, he speaks seven languages, travelled the world, until he decided to settle in Merida.
 Chef Patrik changed the classic chocolate taste and presentation into more than 30 varieties of flavours, with ginger, oregano, chile, vegan… he puts all his passion and love into this delicious and fantastic art of chocolaterie using organic ingredients, as well as pre-Hispanic preparation technics to cultivate, toast, grind over stone tablets and process the cacao seeds/grains.
 Chocolate tasting is included!

-We continue to another exciting place, Izamal ‘magic town’, known also as the ‘Yellow Town’.
+We continue to another picturesque place, Izamal ‘magic town’, known also as the ‘Yellow Town’.
 Once we arrive in Izamal, we go on a walking guided tour.